 Morningstar Quantitative ratings for equities (denoted on this page by) are generated using an algorithm that compares companies that are not under analyst coverage to peer companies that do receive analyst-driven ratings.
 Companies withratings are not formally covered by a Morningstar analyst, but are statistically matched to analyst-rated companies, allowing our models to calculate a quantitative moat, fair value, and uncertainty rating.
 Click here for more on how to use these ratings.

 Danish company Orsted was named Dong Energy until the sale of all its oil and gas fields to Ineos in 2017, soon after the May 2016 initial public offering.
-Orsted is now focused on offshore wind farms.
-It operated 6.8 GW of offshore wind farms at the end of 2019.
+Orsted is now focused on renewable assets, especially offshore wind farms.
+It operated 7.6 GW of offshore wind farms at the end of 2020.
 The U.K. is the biggest country of operation, ahead of Germany and Denmark.
-The group intends to develop its footprint outside Europe with projects in Taiwan and the acquisition of onshore and offshore wind companies in the U.S. Orsted is also involved in more traditional utilities business like conventional power plants and gas supply, but these activities are noncore.
+The group intends to develop its footprint outside Europe with projects in Taiwan and in the U.S. Orsted is also involved in more traditional utilities business like conventional power plants and gas supply, but these activities are noncore.
 Orsted intends to phase out coal by 2023.